katilp/condition-data-test/README.md

 - $5 GitHub orgainzation/owner - cms-opendata-analyses
 ```

 If TriggerInfoTool or PhysObjectExtractor are given as package, a local config with the needed modification for GT settings is used.
+For POET, configs are taken from a fork with hardcoded data or MC option, the Global Tag connect settings for this test and the PAT option (poet_cfg_data.py and poet_cfg_mc.py) respectively.

+For 2011 branch, b-discrimininators defined in PhysicsTools/PatAlgos/python/producersLayer1/jetProducer_cfi.py are changed to those available in data.